-Ephemeral Writable Container¶
+Ephemeral Writable Container

-Note: this feature is still considered experimental.
+This feature is still considered experimental.

 The CernVM-FS ephemeral writable container can provide a short-lived shell with writable access to a regular, read-only CernVM-FS repository.
 A writable CernVM-FS mountpoint is normally a functionality that only publisher nodes provide.
 With the ephemeral writable container, this capability becomes available to every regular client.

 The ephemeral writable container requires the